 For instance, if a homeowner knew that one of their wooden porch steps is damaged (but may not be apparent to guests), they may be held responsible if they do not alert visitors of this condition and someone is injured when the step breaks.

 Los Angeles premises liability attorney

 Homeownership comes with myriad benefits, but it also entails many responsibilities.
 Injuries suffered on another person’s property can result in significant medical bills, lost wages, pain and suffering.
-To learn more about your rights to compensation in the wake of such an accident, it’s best to speak with an experienced Los Angeles premises liability lawyer at The Salamati Firm.
+To learn more about your rights to compensation in the wake of such an accident, it’s best to speak with an experienced Los Angeles premises liability lawyer at the Salamati Law Firm.
 Schedule your free consultation by dialing 888-259-4060.